cabuelow/mang-qual-models/README.md

 3. To run the analysis, start with script `02_model-scenarios.R` and run the rest in sequential order.

 4. The cross-validation uses uses 5 cores for parallel processing.

-5. The expected runtime on a 'normal' desktop computer with 5 cores available for parallel processing is approximately 1-2 days.

 #### Scripts